eu-waliston/wizard-chess/README.md

 # wizard-chess
-A react App about the harry potter wizard chess games
+A react App about the harry potter wizard chess game